wired87/firecode/README.md

 - each worker must be deployed from
 - define a clear step by step workflow hat executes each possibel cli action wrapped isnide a testing def and if name amin call
 - include funcitnoality to load picked datatypes(fucntions & classes) for all defined workflows inisde a ray.remote
-- use pyvis for rendering the generated graph file -> save the generated html file in content root
 - define each defined workflow inside a ray.remote
 - use the coding schema of all available files to ensure harmony uniformness